Public Health

 Agencies tend to manage what can be readily measured, but with a large toolbox of analytical and data collection techniques and some creativity, so much more is possible!
 I am proud and inspired to apply my program evaluation and economic valuation expertise to help agencies manage better—by providing them with valid, reliable data to enhance decision-making and by effectively communicating this information to my clients, their stakeholders, and upper management.

 In today’s world, pioneering innovative solutions requires collaboration between all of us: the people, interested parties, subject experts, information technologists, communicators, and others.
-I’m proud to be part of an organization that is built around an inclusive approach to progress.
+I’m proud to be part of an organization that is built around a wide-ranging approach to progress.
 ERG empowers us to conceive forward-looking ideas and develop new solutions to meet our present and future needs.

 Economic analysis has been my field ever since my early 20s, when I first discovered its complexities, potential, and power.
 At ERG, I’ve had the good fortune to work with great colleagues and clients to research issues and develop solutions for a wide variety of highly consequential public health questions.
 It has been a consistent joy to do work that is not only impactful but also a path of continuous learning and deepening.